databricks-industry-solutions/insider-threat-risk/README.md

 ## Use Cases

 * Detect insider data exfiltration threat using per-user anomaly detection models
+* Detect compromises of service principals or service accounts in cloud security
 * Risk scoring of data exfiltration likelihood of each user

 ## Reference Architecture